 By plane: Lucerne doesn’t have its own airport.
 The nearest airport is Zürich from where you can take a 1-hour train ride to Lucerne.
 Find your flight to Zürich here.

 By train: The main train station of Lucerne is a big train hub in Switzerland.
 It is located near the harbor where also all the boat rides on the lake arrive and depart, so it is super convenient.
-Check SBB rail app for departure times of the trains and make sure to purchase your Swiss Half-Fare train pass to save money.
+Check SBB rail app for departure times of the trains and make sure to purchase your Swiss Travel Pass to save money.

 By road: Motorways 14 and 2 will bring you to Lucerne.
 Be aware, the roads surrounding the lake might take a lot longer than you would think.